-As stated above, there are many different types of addictions, but the most common form of gambling addiction is the one which involves an investment in something that is not certain to be of some benefit in the future.
+As stated above, there are many different types of addictions, but the most common form of gambling addiction is the one that involves an investment in something that is not certain to be of some benefit in the future.
 These types of addictions include things like poker, lotteries, sports betting and horse racing.
 In all these cases, the person is putting their money at a greater risk than they could afford to lose.

-Keep in mind, in order to get better, the first thing you need to do is acknowledge that you have an addiction problem, whether you admit it or not.
+However, in order to get better, the first thing you need to do is acknowledge that you have an addiction problem, whether you admit it or not.
 If others have noticed your problem, that can only strengthen your resolve.
 It will also give you something to aim for, something to work towards and if you feel too ashamed to admit it, then see if there is a support group out there who are prepared to help you out.
 There are many online and offline support groups for addictions of all kinds, so look into as many of them as possible.

 Treatment for gambling addiction varies, but for many people, it involves some form of therapy.
 Many people often find success through a form of behavioral therapy like hypnosis, age regression therapy, or cognitive-behavioral therapy wherein the therapists attempt to re-train their brains to stop being a compulsive gambler.
 Similarly, others opt for more traditional, inpatient programs that allow them to go through therapy sessions one on one.